vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 {% endhighlight %}

-## Pack the extension
+## Assemble the extension

-We must put all the compiled binaries into a single ZIP file.
-For our example, all we have is the DLL binary file.
-But depending on the extension you're building, you may have other artifacts, such as debug symbols or other referenced assemblies that your extension depends on.
+Now, we compile our code and put all the binaries into a single ZIP file.
+For our example, we only have the DLL binary file.
+But depending on the extension you're building, you may have other artifacts, such as debug symbols or other referenced assemblies that your extension depends on---all of these need to go inside the ZIP file.

-We must also put our `extension.xml` file into the ZIP file.
-That way, Peakboard Designer can read the metadata right away.
+We also put our `extension.xml` file into the ZIP file.
+That way, Peakboard Designer can read the metadata.

-Everything inside the ZIP file is loaded into Peakboard Designer, when the extension is installed.
+When we install our extension, everything from the ZIP file gets loaded into Peakboard Designer.
 And when the Peakboard app is deployed to a Peakboard Box or BYOD instance, everything inside the ZIP file is also deployed to the device.

 ![image](/assets/2025-11-03/peakboard-extension-zip-contents.png)